aforensics/HiddenVM/README.md

 We do indeed change a few security settings in the Tails Debian system in order to make HiddenVM do its thing.
 Apart from the fact that you can inspect our code, soon we'll add to our Wiki the list of exactly what HiddenVM temporarily modifies in your Tails environment from a security standpoint so that you can know exactly what's going on.

-E.g. HVM hooks into Tails'['clearnet' user](https://tails.boum.org/contribute/design/Unsafe_Browser/#index2h2) infrastructure, which some people are already concerned about even existing in Tails.
+E.g. HVM hooks into Tails' ['clearnet' user](https://tails.boum.org/contribute/design/Unsafe_Browser/#index2h2) infrastructure, which some people are already concerned about even existing in Tails.

-We also increase the `sudo` timeout to improve the user experience to only need password authentication one time and because when installing HVM or during weekly updates it can sometimes take a while to do its thing.
+We also increase the `sudo` timeout to improve the user experience to only need password authentication one time.
+This is because HiddenVM can sometimes take a while to do its thing when installing or during weekly updates.
 This timeout is not normally extended in Tails' Debian environment and it may make elevated privileges available to malware you can accidentally download in your Tails environment.

 In the end, the factor that controls your safely more than anything else is what you choose to do in Tails.
 We and the Tails project can only help you so much.